Here at InsuranceHub, we provide affordable auto services insurance options for:

 Types of exposure that auto repair shops and body shops need protection from:

-Professional liability: This could be very serious if you provide mechanical repairs to a car that result in a car wreck or fire, leaving someone hospitalized, injured or even dead.
+Professional liability: This could be very serious if you provide mechanical repairs to a car that result in a car wreck or fire, leaving someone hospitalized, injured, or even dead.
 Beware of defective mechanic work.
-Hire only the best mechanics, painters & body people to do your repairs.
+Hire only the best mechanics, painters, and auto body professionals to do your repairs.
 Make sure your company culture demands doing it right the first time.

 Here are some common examples of defective, negligent or even deceptive work may lead to a lawsuit: